* This is the Consumer Version. *

 Treatment may involve surgery, radiation therapy, chemotherapy, or a combination.

-Brain tumors (see also see Brain Tumors) are the second most common cancer in children younger than 15 years (after leukemia) and the second leading cause of death from cancer.
+Brain tumors (see page Brain Tumors) are the second most common cancer in children younger than 15 years (after leukemia) and the second leading cause of death from cancer.
 What causes brain tumors is usually unknown.

 The first symptoms may result from increased pressure within the skull (intracranial pressure).
 Pressure may be increased because the tumor blocks the flow of cerebrospinal fluid within the brain or because the tumor takes up space.
 Increased pressure can cause the following: